Marcus Smith (businessman): Battling declining attendance and revenue, revitalization of North Wilkesboro Speedway

 In 2019, various NASCAR personalities, most notably driver Dale Earnhardt Jr., made a grassroots effort to petition Smith to revitalize the North Wilkesboro Speedway, one of NASCAR's founding tracks which had been left abandoned and desolate since Bruton bought the a share of the track's ownership in 1996.
 By early 2021, Smith stated on an episode of The Dale Jr. Download that he had not "forgotten about North Wilkesboro", later clarifying that while he hoped to renovate the track, he couldn't guarantee a renovation deal or the inclusion of any NASCAR races if the track was to be renovated.
 Later that year, Roy Cooper, the Governor of North Carolina, considered an economic package as part of a COVID-19 relief program that would have given $10 million to Wilkes County, North Carolina, for the speedway.
 By the time the plan was accepted in November, the amount increased to $18 million.
 With the new funds, Smith announced that the renovation was more feasible and achievable.
 By April 2022, Smith announced the return of grassroots racing to the speedway in the summer that year, with a NASCAR Cup Series race announced later that year that was to run in 2023.
 The movement was met with relative praise from North Carolina state officials, locals, drivers, and fans.

+Part-owner of the CARS Tour

+On July 15, 2026, it was announced that Marcus Smith and Speedway Motorsports (SMI) were added to the ownership group to the CARS Tour.